Santosh-kumar-Baral/Santosh-kumar-Baral/README.md

   - Exploring the ins and outs of React and Redux for dynamic front-end experiences.
   - Navigating through the world of React Router for seamless page transitions.
   - Styling with Tailwind CSS to create modern and responsive user interfaces.
-  - Building server-side applications with Django, a powerful Python web framework.
+  - Building server-side applications with NodeJS using MySQL database.

 <!--
  ## 🏆 Achievements